PlaceOS/docs/how-to/backoffice/backoffice-uploads.md

 }
 ```

-If you don't want he user to have object permission management then you also override the bucket level policy, where all objects are public
+If you don't want the user to have object permission management then you also override the bucket level policy, where all objects are public

 ```json
 {